Thinking about starting swimming, but haven’t taken that final plunge because you feel that you’re too old?

 Well, think again!

 Here’s 14 reasons why you should rethink that and join the thousands of other swimmers with Masters Swimming.
-Because if I’ve said it once, I’ll say it again: You can start swimming at any age!! 😀
+Because if we’ve said it once, we’ll say it again: You can start swimming at any age!! 😀

 What is Masters Swimming?